mingderwang/ts-node-etherspot/README.md

 * refer to: 04-submit-token-transaction.ts
 after batch complete, you can check your allownce for receiver on etherscan as follow;

+> make sure you have to fund enough Tokens in your "Smart Wallet Contract" respective to your sdk (key) account, where is 0xbf4f2d1fdaf898df5d9a53a9a5019856db88aa1b

-> actually this batch tranfer is powerful when you need to transfer multiple recipients in one smart contract call.
+> actually this batch tranfer is powerful when you need to transfer token or ETHs to many recipients at a time in one smart contract call.

 ### build & run